FezzedOne/epsilon-rp/Server rules.md

 -   Membership in factions.
 -   Mercenaries and bounty hunters with ordinary equipment and abilities -- sheets are still recommended for those.
 -   Sub-races of vanilla races, as long as they don't have advantages or significant disadvantages.
 -   Civilian-grade prosthetics with no special advantages.
-Exoskeletons with no special advantages, designed to mitigate disabilities.
+Exoskeletons with no special advantages, designed to mitigate disabilities, and civilian industrial exos.

 ### Stuff that DOES require sheets/pages

 -   Highly armed characters in general.
 -   Non-civilian firearms (assault rifles, sniper rifles, plasma weapons, sniper rifles, etc.).
 -   Unusual mobility gear, such as flight packs, gliders and diving jets.
 These items should still have significant restrictions — e.g., a flight pack has limited fuel, a glider only lets you glide and ride thermals, or a diving jet is somewhat bulky and has a top speed of 30 km/h.
--   High-end civilian vehicles (e.g., aircars) and
+-   High-end civilian vehicles (e.g., aircars) and light combat vehicles (e.g., APCs, lightly militarised shuttles).
 -   Custom-made or tinkered items.
 -   Any kind of armour beyond bulletproof vests, combat helmets and sports equipment.
 -   Any item made of materials or alloys beyond the durasteel tier.